rdfostrich/article-swj2020-cobra/content/introduction.md

 illustrated the need for improved versioning capabilities in order to preserve RDF on the Web and expose queryable access.
-Concretely, there is a need for systems that can store and query such datasets with low cost and effort on Web servers, so that they can cope with the large scale of RDF datasets on the Web, and their velocity.
+Concretely, there is a need for systems that can store and query such datasets with low cost and effort on Web servers, so that they can cope with the large scale of RDF datasets on the Web, and their velocity of changes.
 In previous work, we introduced a [new hybrid archiving approach, implemented as a system called OSTRICH](cite:cites ostrich).
 The approach consists of efficient triple pattern queries for different versioned query types, while still keeping storage requirements reasonable.